karan-mohite/karan-mohite/readme.md

 ## 🎯 About Me

-I'm a Computer Engineering student at PCET's Nutan Maharashtra Institute of Engineering and Technology, Pune, with a passion for building innovative web solutions.
-As a full-stack Java developer, I combine technical expertise with creative problem-solving to create impactful digital experiences.
+I'm a Computer Engineering graduate from PCET's Nutan Maharashtra Institute of Engineering and Technology, Pune, with a passion for building innovative web solutions.
+As a Full Stack Java Developer, I combine technical expertise with creative problem-solving to build scalable, user-friendly applications and create impactful digital experiences.

 ```javascript
 const karan = {